How to apply for study, apprenticeships or training

 How to apply for apprenticeships

-Contact the industry training organisation (ITO) for the role you’re interested in and ask what the entry requirements are for a New Zealand Apprenticeship.
+Contact the provider for the role you’re interested in and ask what the entry requirements are for a New Zealand Apprenticeship.

 2: Find a job